How Does a Personal Injury Lawsuit Work?

 Gather Your Evidence

-In your first meetings with your attorney, they will want to review your evidence.
-While your lawyer will work to collect additional evidence that you may not have access to or that they discover in the time after the accident, there is some evidence that you may have in your possession that could benefit your case.
+In your first meetings with your attorney, they will want to review any evidence you have.
+Your lawyer will work to collect additional evidence that was not available to you, but it is a great benefit to your case if you provide all of the evidence in your possession to your attorney.

 Keep Thorough and Accurate Records